Setting an environment variable

 set ARGYLL_REV_CACHE_MULT=

-For OS X or Linux, the exact procedure will depend on the shell you are running, but
+For Mac OS X or Linux, the exact procedure will depend on the shell you are running, but

 is usually something like: